hjson/hjson-js/README.md

 Install with `npm install hjson -g`.

 ```
+Usage:
+  hjson [OPTIONS]
-usage: hjson [OPTIONS] [INPUT]
+  hjson [OPTIONS] INPUT
+  hjson (-h | --help | -?)
+  hjson (-V | --version)

-  hjson can be used to convert JSON from/to Hjson.
+INPUT can be in JSON or Hjson format.

-  hjson will read the given JSON/Hjson input file or read from stdin.
+If no file is given it will read from stdin.
-  - default: will output as Hjson.
+The default is to output as Hjson.

+Options:
+  (-j | -json)  output as formatted JSON.
+  (-c | -json=compact)  output as JSON.
-    - with -sl: will output the opening brace on the same line.
+  -sl     output the opening brace on the same line (Hjson)
-    - with -root: will output braces for the root object.
+  -root   output braces for the root object (Hjson)
-    - with -quote: will quote all strings.
+  -quote  quote all strings (Hjson)
-  - with -j or -json: will output as formatted JSON.
-  - with -c or -json=compact: will output as JSON.
+  -rt     round trip comments (Hjson)
+  -nocol  disable colors (Hjson)

 ```

 Sample:
+- run `hjson -j test.hjson > test.json` to convert to JSON
 - run `hjson test.json > test.hjson` to convert to Hjson
-- run `hjson -j test.hjson > test.json` to convert to JSON
+- run `hjson test.json` to view colorized output

 # API